mpjashby/sfhotspot/README.md

 memphis_robberies_hotspots <- hotspot_gistar(memphis_robberies_utm)
 #> Cell size set to 500 metres automatically
 #> Bandwidth set to 5,592.453 metres automatically based on rule of thumb
-#> Using centroids instead of provided `grid` geometries to calculate KDE estimates.

 # Visualise the hotspots by showing only those cells that have significantly